Have a problem?

 What streets will be closed and for how long?

-Open Streets ICT closes 4.1 miles of Douglas Avenue to traffic, from Roosevelt Street in College Hill to Glen Street in the historic Delano District.
-Street closing will begin September 24 from 10am – 5:30pm.
+Open Streets ICT closes 4.1 miles of Douglas Avenue to traffic, from Bluff Street in College Hill to Glen Street in the historic Delano District.
+Street closing will begin September 23 from 10am – 6pm.

 Certain streets will remain open along the 4.1 mile route to allow for north and south bound traffic to cross Douglas.
 Those streets will be Glenn, Seneca, McLean, Broadway, Washington, Hydraulic, Grove, Hillside, Roosevelt and Circle Drive.
 Ultimately the Wichita Police Department will control the actual times of street closings and openings.